 - You will need to have R installed on your computer (see below).

-- Many scripts require additional R packages.
+- Some scripts require additional R packages.
 This will typically be indicated in the first few lines of the script by a

 library(qrmtools).
 Most of the packages we use are available on CRAN (including qrmtools and qrmdata).